 This mission is nothing new.

 When we design a new boot, shoe, jacket, pair of glasses, or even a T-shirt, it not only has to look great, we need to consider its impact on nature.
 Ever since introducing our original waterproof boots, we’ve remained focused on making innovative products that get people outdoors, are made with environmentally-conscious materials, and crafted to last for years.
-We aim to not only minimize our impact on the environment through the products we make, but to someday become net positive.
+We aim to not only minimize our impact on the environment through the products we make, but to actually help restore the land we depend on.

 Our product innovations over the years:

 1968: The Swartz family introduces injection-molding waterproof technology to the footwear industry, allowing us to create some of the first truly waterproof leather boots.

 1973:We debut our original guaranteed waterproof boot called the Timberland.